thomazyazima/thomazyazima.github.io/week-1/10-twitter-intro.md

 ## Summary

 Twitter is a magical place where you can connect, learn and be inspired by anyone in the world.
-It can be a way more social and intelligent “social network” if you choose to use it the right way.
+It can be a way, more social and intelligent “social network” if you choose to use it the right way.

 To prepare our students for a bright future in the tech community we want to make sure you know the in’s and out’s of one of the world’s most popular social networks.

-Twitter is a organic way to keep up with news, make friends and learn things that are happening all over the world.
+Twitter is an organic way to keep up with news, make friends and learn things that are happening all over the world.
 Whether you’re following a hashtag for a developer conference like #railsconf or you want to stay in touch with a developer you met at a meetup, Twitter is a “non-creepy” way to stalk people who say and do amazing things.

 Now I’m no mind reader, but you may be thinking one of the following things.
 “I don’t have time for Twitter” “I don’t care what you ate for breakfast” or “Isn’t Twitter for celebrities and news organizations?”